Oliver Holmes (rugby league)

 He has played at representative level for England and the England Knights.
-He had played his entire professional club career with Castleford, his hometown club, before one season at the Warrington Wolves in the Super League.
+He has previously played for the Castleford Tigers, where he spent the majority of his club career, as well as the Warrington Wolves and the Leigh Leopards in Super League.

 Background

 Holmes was born in Castleford, West Yorkshire, England.

 Club career

+Castleford Tigers

-Holmes made his senior Castleford début against the Huddersfield Giants on 9 April 2010.
-Holmes scored a try in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.
+Holmes made his senior Castleford debut against the Huddersfield Giants on 9 April 2010.

+Holmes scored a try in the 2014 Challenge Cup final defeat by the Leeds Rhinos at Wembley Stadium.

 Holmes played in Castleford's victory over Wakefield Trinity in August 2017, to help the club secure their first ever top-flight league title.
 He also played in the 2017 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

-On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.
+On 17 July 2021, he played for Castleford in their 2021 Challenge Cup final loss against St Helens.